What is banya?

-Banya is the Russian cousin of the Finnish sauna and Turkish hammam and is somewhere to come with friends or family to relax and unwind.
-Typically, your visit will consist of three stages;
+Banya is the East European cousin of the Finnish sauna and Turkish hammam: somewhere to come with friends or family to relax, unwind and enjoy the time-honoured traditions of hot steam, cold water, and more.

 This is my first time.
 What should I do?